Skip to content Skip to content

 Our sauna and ice bath sit on site, a short walk from the rooms and the pool, so a hot-cold recovery session is built into the schedule rather than treated as an occasional extra.
 Heat, cold and steam each work on the body in different ways, and used together they make for one of the more effective recovery routines available on a surf and yoga week.

-Yoga by pool
+Captain Bingo Yoga by swimming pool

 Hot baths: relaxing muscles and easing tension